• Skip to primary navigation

 A variety of currants.
 You can use any of them in this cassis recipe.

-Take your fruit fruit and put it in a jar with cane sugar and brandy.
+It's easy to make, just take your fruit and put it in a jar with cane sugar and brandy.
 Some people use vodka but it isn't as good.
 Sticklers will say it should be about 15% alcohol by volume, but I'd encourage you to make it however strong you like.
+The Images below describe the process.

 dried fruit leftover from soaking in alcohol

-Leftover fruit are dry and should be discarded.
+Leftover fruit are dry but can be used to make jam.

 a bottle of liquor